Our Patches

 Immortal Martial Arts Academy patch:

-When Sifu Cat Gurinsky originally founded the school, its original name was Immortal Tiger Kenpo Karate.
-The name "Immortal Tiger" comes from Kata #17 in our system, which her instructor Grandmaster Bill Grossman created as a gift for his instructor Senior Grand Master Rick Alemany.
-Alemany liked the form so much that it was incorporated into the Shaolin Kenpo Karate system as key kata #17.
-Sifu Gurinsky has always liked tigers and thought this was a good way to pay homage to GM Grossman.
-Additionally, when she studied Tae Kwon Do in Indiana (before her Kenpo journey began) the school there was Tiger Martial Arts.
-The tiger here recognizes two instructors who played a large role Sifu Gurinky's martial arts career.
+When Sifu Cat Gurinsky originally founded the school, its name was Immortal Tiger Kenpo Karate.
+The phrase Immortal Tiger comes from Kata #17 in our system, which was created by her instructor, Grandmaster Bill Grossman, as a gift for his instructor, Senior Grand Master Rick Alemany.
+SGM Alemany liked the form so much that it was incorporated into the Shaolin Kenpo Karate system as key kata #17.

-See Bill Grossman performing the attacks for Immortal Tiger in this 2009 video here on YouTube.
+You can see Grandmaster Bill Grossman performing the attacks for Immortal Tiger in this 2009 YouTube video.

 Bill Grossman's School of Kenpo Karate patch: